slipke/csm_ss15_sem_team_vagrant/java-jboss/chef/README.md

 Check first if you have installed Vagrant and Virtualbox.
 After that, check out the project in an user writeable folder.
 Open the commandline in this folder and just type: vagrant up
 ### Manual installation of this project
 If you use this project as standalone project, keep in mind that is only tested and verified with the Linux [hashicorp/precise32](https://atlas.hashicorp.com/hashicorp/boxes/precise32) Vagrant box.
 If you have a VM, where you want to setup this project, you should have the [chefdk](https://downloads.chef.io/chef-dk/) installed on your VM.
 Berkshelf is needed for the Dependency Management ( this is already included in the chefdk).
-When you have installed the chefdk (or Chef + berkshelf), you should switch to the git repo.
+When you have installed the chefdk (or Chef + Berkshelf), you should switch to the git repo.

 Now you can resolve the dependencies by typing:
  * `berks install`